vikilpet/mikrotik_isp_checker/README.md

 - Protection from launching another instance of script

 ### Prerequisites
-WAN interfaces should be PPPoE or another stateful kind of interface.
+ISP interfaces should be pppoe-client or another stateful kind of interface.

 RouterOS version > 6.37

+### Explanation
+We should not trust only one host so we ping many.

+We should remove SIP connections because of limitations of UDP + NAT schema.See this [great post](https://forum.mikrotik.com/viewtopic.php?t=129048#p641539) on official forum.

+I use L2TP tunnels so I should remove their connections too.
+Sometimes some of them stopped working after problem with ISP interface.

+Quick reconnection may happen between script launches.
+We can detect it with *uptime* property of pppoe interface and take respective actions.

 ### Installing
 You **can't** just copy and paste that script.
 You shall edit it for your specific case.
 Things to change outside *SETTINGS* area:
-- Change pppoe to your interface type (works only with stateful interfaces)
+- Change pppoe-client to your interface type (works only with stateful interfaces)
-- Change actions that should be taken when interface changes it's status.
+- Change actions that should be taken when interface changes status.
+My main action is changing of mangle rules state.
+You probably should just disable corresponding route.

-Save as script and run it from scheduler.
-Different script with different name for each ISP.
+One script for one ISP.
+If you have 3 ISP you should make 3 scripts.

 #### \*\*\*
-Feel free to ask questions or correct my spelling.
+Feel free to ask questions or correct my spelling mistakes.